ifazk/dot-calculus/dev/lf/mutation-readme.md

 ### Further Details

 The soundness proof of Mutable DOT is an extension to WadlerFest DOT's typesafety proof.
-Details can be found [here](https://github.com/amaurremi/dot-calculus/blob/master/dev/lf/doc.md).
+Further details can be found in the WadlerFest [paper](https://infoscience.epfl.ch/record/215280) and in [this design document](https://github.com/amaurremi/dot-calculus/blob/master/dev/lf/doc.md).